Pasir Mas District: Rail

 A railway station operated by Keretapi Tanah Melayu (KTM) is located here.
 The station is part of KTM Intercity's Rantau Panjang Line and interchanges with the East Coast Line which ends at the Tumpat railway station.

 The nightly Ekspres Timuran from Johor Bahru usually reaches here at around 9:00 am.
 Ekspres Wau departs at 6:30 pm for the 13-hour journey to KL Sentral, Kuala Lumpur.
 The Rantau Panjang Line continues towards north at Rantau Panjang railway station at the border town of Rantau Panjang and links to the Southern Line of the State Railway of Thailand.

 A new railway station which replaced the original one at the same location was completed in July 2008.
 The reasonable fare attracts small-traders, who would board here with various goods - usually foodstuff from Rantau Panjang - to transport to the interiors.
 The trains' scheduled arrivals and departures often create traffic jams in the town several times daily.
 A carriageway connecting Lemal and Kubang Panjang over the railway track has been built to overcome this.
 Trains no longer stop at the hamlet station of Tok Uban along the way to Tanah Merah.

 Bus

 From Pasir Mas town, it is possible to go to any state capital in Peninsular Malaysia without having to change buses.
 However, buses departing from these state capitals with Kota Bharu as the final destination might not pass through Pasir Mas.
 But those with Rantau Panjang as the final destination, will.

 The most popular inter-state bus company is Transnasional, which is majority-owned by a federal government agency.
 Syarikat Kenderaan Melayu Kelantan (SKMK) has a monopoly of inter-district and intra-district bus routes.
 There are direct buses to the main towns of Kota Bharu, Rantau Panjang and Tanah Merah and vice versa; which depart every 30 minutes from 7:00 am to 6:30 pm.
 The bus station is at the centre of the town; about 100 metres from the train station.

+Air

+The nearest airport to the district is Sultan Ismail Petra Airport in Kota Bharu which is located 29 km north east of Pasir Mas town centre.